fresh-eggs/fresh-eggs.github.io/xband_post.md

 }
 ```

-Below is a snippet of each of the documented ServerTalk MessageIDs expceted to have associated handlers (can you spot any spicy ones?):
+Below is a snippet of each of the documented ServerTalk MessageIDs expected to have associated handlers (can you spot any spicy ones?):

 ```C
 #define	kFirstServerMessage				1